sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 Think of this like an embedded Sigma workbook on your landing page, inside Sigma!

+An organization can have multiple custom homepages, assigned to different teams.

+Use a custom homepage to provided targeted content, educate, link to other content and more.

 For example, when you are first rolling out Sigma to your users, you may want everyone to see some training content or other important information.
 A custom homepage is a great way to do this and can be changed later, as your needs warrant.

 For example, let's say you want all users to see Sigma's foundational QuickStarts on the homepage.